chainer/chainer/docs/source/tutorial/trainer.rst

         train = [(x1, t1), (x2, t2), ...]

     a list of tuples like this can also be used equally to a :class:`~chainer.dataset.DatasetMixin` object.

-But many useful :mod:`~chainer.dataset` classes enable to avoid storing all data on the memory at a time, so it's better to use them for large datasets.
+    But many useful abstracted :mod:`~chainer.datasets` enable to avoid storing all data on the memory at a time, so it's better to use them for large datasets.
+For example, :class:`~chainer.datasets.ImageDataset` takes paths to image files as its argument, and just keep the list in the dataset object.
+It means the actual image data will be loaded from disks using given paths when :meth:`~chainer.datasets.ImageDataset.__getitem__` is called.
+Until then, no images are loaded to the memory, so it can save the memory consumption.

 2. Prepare the dataset iterations
 '''''''''''''''''''''''''''''''''

-:class:`~chainer.training.Iterator` creates a mini-batch from the given dataset.
+:class:`~chainer.dataset.Iterator` creates a mini-batch from the given dataset.

 .. testcode::